Frequently Asked Questions

 Yes.
 While public adjusters can be very useful throughout the claims process, sometimes insurance companies deny claims and the public adjuster cannot litigate on your behalf.
 In many situations, such as the underpayment or denial of coverage, hiring an attorney is necessary to progress your claim and move towards a favorable resolution.

 Cassel & Cassel takes all cases on a contingency basis.
-This means we do not get paid unless you get paid.
+This means we are not paid unless you are paid first.
 In many situations, we may be able to recover our fees directly from the insurance company based on the governing laws in the State of Florida.